leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.06.05
+Leiting was invited by Prof. Linas Vilčiauskas to present at the International Conference Celebrating the 220th Anniversary of the First Theory of Electrolysis by Theodor von Grotthuss.
+[Link](https://www.grotthuss2025.ftmc.lt/)

+### 2025.06.03.
+Leiting was appointed by the Faculty of Natural Science and Technology, Uppsala University, as Docent in Chemistry with specialization in Materials Chemistry.

 ### 2025.05.22
 Leiting attended the 247th ECS meeting in Montréal, Canada, with a Young Professional Travel Grant and presented Jackie's latest work on automated electrolyte screening.